creativehims/react-todo-list/README.md

 ### Features

-1. local storage support - you can refresh the page and items will remain saved.
+1. Local storage support - you can refresh the page and items will remain saved.
+2. Edit the items in the list.